Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs

 \section{Background}

 The output of each individual convolution between a feature map and a filter matrix can be written as a matrix where each cell is given by a sum of products.
 For an output location (i,j),

-Current literature only skips computation if activation is a mathematical zero, however there may exist cases where a particular product in a sum of products is insignificant relative to other products.
-This may be because the activation or weight is relatively small or because there is another product term which is dominating over the rest.
-In such cases we can skip the computation of product terms which have an insignificant contribution to the sum.
-The output will not be the exact mathematical value, but the objective of convolutional layers is to identify spatial patterns, and numerical accuracy can be traded for reduction in computational operations as long as the accuracy of the final output is not compromised.
+Current literature only skips computation if activation is a mathematical zero; however, there may exist cases where a particular product in a sum of products is insignificant relative to other products.
+This may be because the activation or weight is relatively small or because there is another product term that dominates over the rest.
+In such cases, the computation of product terms that have an insignificant contribution to the sum can be skipped.
+The output will not be the exact mathematical value, but the objective of convolution layers is to identify spatial patterns, hence numerical accuracy can be traded for reduction in computational operations as long as the accuracy of the final output is not compromised.

-We can intuitively see cases where some products will dominate over the others such as when the filter overlaps against an edge in the feature map, some weights will correspond to high activation values and will likely have large products whereas some weights will correspond to low activation values and will likely have products which are insignificant relative to the former products, in such a case the multiplication of the weights and activations whose products are insignificant can be skipped.
-We will elaborate how we decide whether a multiplication can be skipped without explicitly calculating the product in a later section.
+It can intuitively be seen that there are cases where some products will dominate over the others such as when the filter overlaps against an edge in the feature map, some weights will correspond to high activation values and will likely have large products, whereas some weights will correspond to low activation values and will likely have products which are insignificant relative to the former products; in such a case the multiplication of the weights and activations whose products are insignificant can be skipped.
+Further elaboration regarding how we decide whether a multiplication can be skipped without explicitly calculating the product is given in a later section.

 The decision regarding skipping computation of certain products is taken after considering both activation and weight, as such a decision taken after considering only either one may lead to the decision being incorrect.
 This method allows us to robustly skip many more computations than just zero-skipping paradigms. {